 Although you may not be able to restore your vision without surgery, there are still many ways to help ensure your vision doesn’t get worse.
 These include:

-Regular visits to your eye care professional will enable him or her to determine how your eyes are doing, as well as detect any signs of eye disease.
-Adults between the ages of 20 and 49 should visit an eye care specialist every three to five years.
+- Regular visits to your eye care professional will enable him or her to determine how your eyes are doing, as well as detect any signs of eye disease.
+It's advised that adults between the ages of 20 and 49 visit an eye care specialist every three to five years.

 Here’s looking at you kid,Alice!